openapi-typescript-infra/cpconfig/README.md

 ## Package-driven configuration

-Most projects will declare their config files directly in `package.json` and call the bundled CLI as part of `postinstall`:
+Most projects keep their file definitions in a dedicated module and call the bundled CLI as part of `postinstall`:

 ```json